ChristianLempa/videos/truenasscale-traefik/README.md

 ### Deploy Traefik as a new application

-1. Create a new application using the Traefik Truecharts Deployment
+1. Create a new application using the Traefik TrueCharts Deployment.
 2. Select your **desired replicas**, and the correct **timezone**.
 3. Enable **ingressClass**, and **isDefaultClass**.
 4. (Optional) change the **Main Entrypoints**, **Service Type** to **ClusterIP** to protect the web interface of Traefik.